Yuying-Jin/CS421proj/README.md

 ## Back end
 Uses Node.js to run basic server.
 Uses Express to receive page requests then render associating EJS(html) and accommodating CSS files into web pages.

-## Features
+## Web App Behavior
-* Navigation hyperlinks in sidebar, header, and footer
+* **Navigation hyperlinks in sidebar, header, and footer** \
-Adding hyperlinks to sidebar, header, and footer to allow users to jump to other pages conveniently.
+Hyperlinks to sidebar, header, and footer.
+Allow users to jump to other pages conveniently.

-* Stylized interactive text and images
+* **Stylized interactive text and images** \
-If users hover on a hyperlink or clickable text, the text color will change.
-If users hover on a clickable image, the image will perform a zoom animation.
+If users hover on a hyperlink or clickable text, the text color changes.
+If users hover on a clickable image, the image performs a zoom animation.

-* Gallery page & stylized content listing
+* **Gallery page & stylized content listing** \
-All projects will be listed in grid fashion and classified based on their associated game.
-Each project will have a square thumbnail with its title at the center.
-Users will be able to click on a thumbnail then directed to the project’s page.
+All projects are listed in grid fashion and classified based on their associated game.
+Each project includes a thumbnail and title.
+Users will be able to click on a thumbnail and be directed to the project’s page.

-* Appropriate background video for each page
+* **Background video for each page** \
-The background of all pages of the site will be animated with a video.
-For the homepage, About Us, Gallery, and error page, the background video will show clips of various projects in action.
-For each project’s page, the background video will show only clips associated with that project.
+The background of all pages of the site is animated with either video or custom made animation.

-* All pages load properly and accessible
+* **Proper error handling** \
-All pages will be accessible by the user and load properly with no visual glitch nor errors.
+Redirect to error page to the users when accessing non-endpoint or unauthorized endpoints. (such as 404 for nonexistent pages).

-* Proper error handling
+* **Redirect on mistyped path** \
-Properly handle error code and display it to the users (such as 404 for nonexistent pages).
+Redirect users to correct path if potential incorrect path is entered.
+(Ex. ‘/about’ and ‘/us’ for About Us;‘ /home’, ‘/index’ and ‘/main’ for homepage)

 ## Endpoints
 * Home